Howerd/colorForth/bochs/readme.txt

 Real colorForth running slowly...
-2019 Apr 04
+2021 Aug 15
 A tradeoff between working on (just about) any Windows PC against execution speed.

 Double left click ( run ) go.bat to start the cf2019.img version of colorForth ( in the folder one level up )